How to Watch Dodgers at Cubs

 Live stream Los Angeles Dodgers at Chicago Cubs on fuboTV: Start with a 7-day free trial!

-The last two losses came at the hands of their crosstown rival White Sox.
-On Wednesday the Cubs got home runs from Nico Hoerner and Patrick Wisdom in the third inning, but couldn't score again in the 4-3 loss.

-Friday they will look to get back in the win column against the NL West's first-place team.

-The Dodgers come to town 16-7 on the season and are coming off a two-game sweep of the rival Giants.

-Los Angeles held the Giants to just a single run in both games in their 3-1 and 9-1 wins.
+The Dodgers come to Chicago fresh off a two-game sweep of the rival Giants.
+The Dodgers held the Giants to just two total runs in getting the quick sweep in their first series of the year with San Francisco.

-The Dodgers have now won three straight and four of their last five.
-The good play comes after they had dropped two straight to the last-place Diamondbacks.
+The Dodgers had lost three of four including two against the last-place Diamondbacks, but have since gotten back on track and will look to do the same against a struggling Cubs team on Saturday.

+The Cubs have won just three of their last 14 games and have really struggled offensively.
+They have scored three or fewer runs in all but one of those losses and have scored just 19 total runs in their last nine games.

 Regional restrictions may apply.